-'It was bad,' said Mainwaring, who is nicknamed 'The Hurricane' by fans for his daring racing style.
+'It was bad,' said Howie, who is nicknamed 'The Hurricane' by fans for his daring racing style.

-'The crack was already healing after a week but if I had ridden, the stresses of racing could have made the break a lot worse.
+'The crack was already healing after a week but if I had ridden again, the stresses of racing could have made the break a lot worse.

-'My shoulder is worse.
+'As it stands, the worst thing is now my shoulder.
 I have been told it is the most painful upper-body injury you can sustain and I believe that.
 It is a gony.'

-Mainwaring's team, MV Augusta want him riding in another World Supersport race before the end of the season.
+Howie's team, MV Augusta, have been supportive throughout and would like to get him riding in another World Supersport race before the end of the season.

 But first he must return to the National Superstocks and amazingly he has already set his sights on a comeback at his home circuit, Oulton Park, on July 14/15.

-His dad Steve, a British Superbike contemporary of the late Barry Sheene, said: 'It is frustrating for Howie to be stuck at home.
+Howie's dad Steve, a British Super-bike contemporary of the late Barry Sheen, said: 'It is frustrating for Howie to be stuck at home.